About

 IZZY COX

-Izzy, a High Desert native, holds a B.A. in Sociology from Azusa Pacific University and is pursuing a Master of Divinity degree at Fuller Theological Seminary.
+Izzy, a High Desert native, holds a B.A. in Sociology from Azusa Pacific University and is pursuing a Master of Divinity degree at Covenant Theological Seminary.
 He's passionate about cultivating discipleship among the youth.
 In his free time, Izzy enjoys reading, spending time with friends, visiting amusement parks, and searching for the best chicken spots globally.

 Church Officers - All in for Jesus